Hurwitzzz/ACCN-Project/final_project/Readme.txt

 6. Manages to inference classification on FPGA with MediumNet (without overlapping)

-(not done yet) 7.
-Full implementation with different datatype
+7. Full implementation with different datatype
+	We tested synthesizing a design with a different datatype (see conv.h), but curiously found it to not affect the reported latency by a significant factor, so dropped it for now.

+	The latency reported on Vitis HLS is a bit weird anyways.
+It doesn't really match up with the performance we eventually got when running the benchmark on the board.

 -> How do we interface between CPU and FPGA: